nyalldawson/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

    Label Main properties Dialog |nix|

-* The Main properties dialog is where is inserted the text (html or not) or the expression needed to fill the label added to the composer canvas.
+* The text box directly below the :guilabel:`Main properties` group shows the current text for the label.
+Enter text (or html) in this box to change the label's current text.
-* Labels can be interpreted as html code: check the |checkbox| :guilabel:`Render as HTML`.
-You can now insert a url, an clickable image that link to a web page or something more complex.
+* Labels can be rendered using html code: check the |checkbox| :guilabel:`Render as HTML` checkbox to enable this option.
+Entering html code for a label allows finer control of how the label is displayed, and can be used to enter rich text content such as formatting or tables within a label.
-* You can also insert an expression.
-Click on the **[Insert an expression]** to open a new dialog.
+* You can also insert an expression into a label.
+Click on the **[Insert an expression]** to open a new expression dialog.
 Build an expression by clicking the functions available in the left side of the panel.
-On the right side of the `Insert an expression dialog` is displayed the help file associated with the function selected.
-Two special categories can be useful, particularly associted with the Atlas functionnality : geometry functions and records functions.
-On the bottom side, a preview of the expression is shown.
+On the right side of the `Insert an expression dialog` help for the currently selected function is displayed.
+The geometry functions and records functions are particularly useful for labels which are part of atlas compositions.
+On the bottom of the expression dialog a preview of the evaluated expression is shown.
-* Define font and font color by clicking on the **[Font]** and **[Font color...]** buttons
+* Define the label's font and font color by clicking on the **[Font]** and **[Font color...]** buttons

 Alignment and Display
 ^^^^^^^^^^^^^^^^^^^^^

-The :guilabel:`Alignment` and :guilabel:`Display` dialogs of the Label :guilabel:`Item Properties` tab provide following functionalities (see Figure_composer_10_):
+The :guilabel:`Alignment` and :guilabel:`Display` groups in the label's item properties tab allows for further customisation of labels (see Figure_composer_10_):

 .. _Figure_composer_10: